Selection of the Most Probable Best: Proofs of Results in Section

 We reverse the order to show Theorem~\ref{thm:proof_BWalg} first.
 Showing Theorem~\ref{thm:proof_EIalg} is more involved as Algorithm~\ref{alg:rate_opt_posterior} combines both posterior mean plug in and posterior sampling to decide which solution-parameter pair to simulate next.
+Theorem~\ref{cor:Alg1_convergence} follows as a consequence of Theorem~\ref{thm:proof_EIalg}.

 \proof{Proof of Theorem \ref{thm:proof_BWalg}.}